oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 ## B. Running as a docker images locally

+Like the Helidon lab you perform these steps **inside** the client virtual machine

 ### Prerequisites
 To run this part of the lab you need the working storefront and stockmanager microservices (as per the Helidon labs) connected to the database.